ohhhhh newbie lol

 I was like wtheck is a noob hahh

 I think your best bet is to just ask your friend about the gym .
-Afterall you guys are going to be “workout buddies” so atleast you won’t be alone:)posted almost 2 years ago
+Afterall you guys are going to be “workout buddies” so atleast you won’t be alone:)posted over 2 years ago

 You should do flexibility exercises before working out :)

-the personal trainers at my gym recommend doing 20 minutes of cardio and then either leg or arm machines but never both leg + arm on the same day. (:posted almost 2 years ago
+the personal trainers at my gym recommend doing 20 minutes of cardio and then either leg or arm machines but never both leg + arm on the same day. (:posted over 2 years ago

 10 minutes of cardio before a workout, and 10 minutes afterward.

 You can get away with working out abs 6 days a week, but doing arms and legs different days.